PRAYER OF INTERCESSION: PRAYING WITH OPEN ARMS

 Pamela, a leader and a visionary following God's call to inspire those affected by chronic illness, mental illness, and chronic pain, believes that every precious life affected by illness is both vital and purposed.

-Pamela is the mom of three married children, a grandma of five, and a wife of more than 30 years.
-She is diagnosed with Ehlers-Danlos, chronic migraines, and a host of other chronic conditions.
-She enjoys hot tea, reading, and walking her teddy bear dog, Cocoa.
+Pamela is a wife of more than 30 years, the mom of three married children, and a grandma of six.
+She is diagnosed with Ehlers-Danlos, chronic migraines, and many other chronic conditions.
+She enjoys baking sourdough bread, hot tea, and reading (almost always more than one book at a time).

 You're invited to the Prayer Pond, your safe harbor.
 This is where you can share your prayer requests, updates, and shouts of praise.
 Whether a request, praise, lament, suffering, loss, hope, grief, or joy, each prayer ripples far beyond this day and the boundaries of our world. #PrayItForward by praying for others.